-Eventually arriving in the centre of La Paz at about 3am, we banged on the door of the Adventure Brew Hostel, which was opened by a friendly Bolivian security guard, who then woke up the poor receptionist who was on duty for late arrivals.
-Despite being woken up, he was really friendly and took us to our private room in the Bed and Breakfast building, just two doors down the street.
-The dorms are in a separate building, with 4 floors of large shared rooms and an awesome, lively bar on the ground floor, complete with pool table, fuzzball and movie room.
+Eventually arriving in the Centre of La Paz at about 3 am, we banged on the door of the Adventure Brew Hostel, which was opened by a friendly Bolivian security guard, who then woke up the poor receptionist who was on duty for late arrivals.
+Despite being woken up, he was friendly and took us to our private room in the Bed and Breakfast building, just two doors down the street.
+The dorms are in a separate building, with 4 floors of large shared rooms and an awesome, lively bar on the ground floor, complete with a pool table, fuzzball, and movie room.

 You might be wondering where all this beer comes from.
-The name Adventure Brew is no accident; the owner, Remo, began brewing his own beer over 15 years ago before the hostel existed.
-Saya beer is the result of fifteen years of perfection, with pale, amber and negra brews created in a dedicated organic brewery about 1 hour from La Paz, amidst fields and farms, using purified, locally sourced spring water.
+The name Adventure Brew is no accident; the owner, Remo, began brewing his beer over 15 years ago before the hostel existed.
+Saya beer is the result of fifteen years of perfection, with pale, amber, and Negra brews created in a dedicated organic brewery about 1 hour from La Paz, amidst fields and farms, using purified, locally sourced spring water.
 We spent Christmas Day in the Saya Brewery with the Saya Brewery Tour.
-Only $25 including transport, the tour, unlimited beer and BBQ!
-We had an awesome day chilling and drinking in the garden, playing with the dogs and eating awesome food – probably the best way to spend Christmas Day away from home!
+Only $25 including transport, the tour, unlimited beer, and BBQ!
+We had an awesome day chilling and drinking in the garden, playing with the dogs, and eating awesome food – probably the best way to spend Christmas Day away from home!

 If you’re looking for a place to party then La Paz has that too.
-We started the night in Adventure Brew, with a free beer for guests, followed by the best Caiparinhas outside of Brazil.
+We started the night in Adventure Brew, with a free beer for guests, followed by the best Caipirinhas outside of Brazil.
 They’ve also got beer pong and a bar that keeps dancing till about 2 am.
-After that you can head to any one of the city’s many clubs and bars that stay open until the early hours of the morning.
+After that, you can head to any of the city’s many clubs and bars that stay open until the early morning hours.

 Related Article: Looking for affordable accommodation?
 Check out our Ultimate List of Best Hostels in Bolivia.